-One American dies every 40 seconds of Cardiovascular Disease (CVD), which causes one in every three deaths in the US.
+Heart Disease continues to be the leading cause of death for both men and women in the United States.
 This year, over 630,000 Americans will have a heart attack for the first time and 280,000 will have a recurrent heart attack.

 At LVWellness & Aesthetics, we believe most people who develop Cardiovascular Disease (CVD) could have prevented it in the first place with appropriate and timely cardiovascular screenings.

-We evaluate the following lipids and inflammatory risk factors through Boston Heart Diagnostics & covered by MOST Insurance companies.
+We evaluate the following lipids and inflammatory risk factors through Cleveland Heart Laboratories.

 For more information on a cardiovascular screening, and how you can take the next step to a healthier lifestyle, please call our office and our staff can assist you with any questions you may have.

 ApoB is the primary apolipoprotein found on the surface of LDL (the carrier of “bad” cholesterol), IDL (intermediate-density lipoprotein), VLDL (very low-density lipoprotein) and Lp(a) (lipoprotein (a)).
 ApoB acts as a magnet for LDL receptors on various cells throughout the body, thereby regulating cholesterol influx into tissues.
 ApoA1 is the major apolipoprotein of HDL (the carrier of “good” cholesterol) and promotes cholesterol efflux from the artery wall to the liver for excretion.

 LDL, which carries “bad” cholesterol, exists either as large, more buoyant particles or as smaller, more dense particles (sdLDL). sdLDL is more easily oxidized, has a higher affinity for vessel walls, and remains in the circulation longer because it is less likely to be cleared by the liver, making it more atherogenic than larger LDL particles.